-2.1.1 Specific planetary protection requirements for each planned mission are determined by the NASA PPO, in accordance with this document, and consistent with the policy and guidelines of COSPAR, recommendations of the Space Studies Board (SSB) of the National Research Council (NRC), and advice from the NASA Advisory Council, to the extent appropriate.
+2.1.1 Specific planetary protection categorization requirements for each planned mission are determined by the NASA PPO, in accordance with this document.

-2.1.2 Requests for PP categorization of missions and associated mission requirements shall be submitted to the PPO by the mission Project Manager or Principal Investigator before the end of Phase A and, preferably, early during mission design.
+2.1.2 Requests for categorization of missions and associated mission requirements is submitted to the PPO by the mission Project Manager or Principal Investigator, preferably before the end of Pre-Phase A.

 2.1.3 Such correspondence shall be accompanied by a mission description that identifies the target object and any other solar system bodies that would be encountered under the proposed spacecraft trajectory, as well as an overview of the proposed operations and end-of-mission scenario.
-A request and justification for a specific mission PP categorization should be included, and a PP category-specific listing of target body/mission types is provided in Chapter 5 for guidance in preparing this request.
-The PPO will respond, in writing, with the appropriate PP categorization, conveying such explanatory information or supplemental conditions as may be appropriate.
+A request and justification for a specific mission categorization should be included, and a category-specific listing of target body/mission types is provided in Appendix C for guidance in preparing this request.
+The PPO will respond in writing with the appropriate categorization, conveying such explanatory information or supplemental conditions as may be appropriate.
+Final resolution will be documented in the PLRA

-2.1.4 Documentation required for each mission shall be completed and approved on the schedules given in section 2.5, in coordination with the Key Decision Points (KDPs) described in NPR 7120.5.
-Approval of a mission's Planetary Protection Plan, for missions above PP Category I, completes formal PP categorization of the mission and should be accomplished no later than the end of Phase B.
+2.1.4 Documentation required for each mission shall be completed and approved on the schedules given in section 2.5, in coordination with the Key Decision Points described in NPR 7120.5E.
+Approval of a mission's Planetary Protection Plan, for missions above Category I, will complete formal categorization of the mission, and should be completed no later than the end of Phase B.

-2.2 NASA Participation in non-NASA Missions
+2.2 NASA Participation in non-NASA or non-U.S. Missions